- How do I fix the "Connection Timed Out" error when connecting to my database?

 Caching

-Redis is an open source, key-value database built with an in-memory design that emphasizes speed.
-It has support for rich data types, atomic operations, and Lua scripting.
+Managed Caching is a database engine that supports Redis, an open source, key-value database built with an in-memory design that emphasizes speed.
+It supports rich data types, atomic operations, and Lua scripting.

 Quickstarts and intermediate tutorials to get started.

-Guides on how to get started with Redis managed database clusters, how to modify users and databases, how to improve performance and high availability, and how to migrate data.
+Guides on how to get started with Caching managed database clusters, how to modify users and databases, how to improve performance and high availability, and how to migrate data.

 API and CLI reference documentation for the Caching database service, including example requests and available parameters.